MaloLM/football-player-detection-with-yolov8/README.md

-# Football Player Detection with YOLO
+# Football Player Detection with YOLOv8

 This project demonstrates the use of Ultralytics YOLOv8 for a specific task: detecting football players in images.
 The project includes the entire process, from dataset preparation to model testing, including training, validation and exportation.